 Cardmembers start by paying an APR of 0% on purchases for 15 months.
 After that, any unpaid balance will be assessed a 16.24%-27.24% variable APR.

 The big draw of this card is the statement credit you earn with the welcome offer.
 A $5,000 ring could net you $200 in savings on your purchase.

 To see rates & fees for the Blue Cash Everyday® Card from American Express please click here.

 What if you can’t pay the ring off before the promo period ends?

 In this case, see if you can open up a 0% intro APR balance transfer credit card.
 Transfer the balance from the other card to the new card and you’ll have at least bought yourself a bit more time to pay off the balance.
 And you may save yourself from getting hit with any deferred interest charges that might apply on that initial card.
 Remember to read the card’s terms and conditions prior to making the transfer.

 If your credit isn’t strong enough to qualify for a good balance transfer deal, then consider a personal loan.

 Personal loans allow you to consolidate your debt with a fixed loan repaid in fixed payments over a fixed period of time.
 There aren’t any 0% intro APR deals in the personal loan space, but the APRs may be better than what you’ll find from some credit cards.
 Start shopping and comparing personal loan deals with your local credit union, or check out the personal loan marketplace at LendingTree.

-The information related to the Citi Simplicity® Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Kay Jewelers Credit Card, the Tiffany & Co.
+Credit Card, and the Zales Credit Card has been independently collected by LendingTree and has not been reviewed or provided by the issuers of these cards prior to publication.